Fifthrow/rust-kdb/README.md

 ## Compilation

-In order to build the library or run the tests or any of the examples, you'll need to have libkdb.a available somewhere in LIBRARY_PATH.
-If you'd rather not use library path, you can set the variable LKDB_LIB_DIR instead.
+In order to build the library or run the tests or any of the examples, you'll need to have `libkdb.a` available somewhere in `LIBRARY_PATH`.
+If you'd rather not use library path, you can set the variable `LKDB_LIB_DIR` instead.

 ## Embedding

-To use the library in an embedded context, compile with the the _embedded_ feature.
-Make sure that you are compiling with the right architecture, and linking to the right version of libkdb.a for that architecture (either the 32-bit or 64-bit edition).
+To use the library in an embedded context, compile with the the `embedded` feature.
+Make sure that you are compiling with the right architecture, and linking to the right version of `libkdb.a` for that architecture (either the 32-bit or 64-bit edition).

 ## Future plans